Morphine Sulfate (MS Contin, Morphine Sulfate - Long Acting Pill)

 About: Morphine Sulfate (MS Contin, Morphine Sulfate - Long Acting Pill)

+Morphine is an opioid.
 Opioids are the strongest form of medication used to treat pain.
-Opioids work by attaching to opioid receptors, which are found in many areas of the body, including the brain, spinal cord, and gastrointestinal tract.
-An opioid attaches to the receptor, which reduces the transmission of pain messages to the brain, reducing pain.
+Opioids work by attaching to opioid receptors, which are found in many areas of the body, including the brain, spinal cord, and gastrointestinal (GI) tract.
+An opioid attaches to the receptor, which lessens the number of pain messages sent to the brain, reducing pain.
 Opioids are used to treat moderate to severe pain that is not well managed with other pain medications.
 They do not treat the underlying cause of the pain.
-If a cancer is causing the pain, the cancer treatment is aimed at reducing the pain.
+If cancer is causing the pain, the cancer treatment is aimed at reducing the pain.

-There are several different formulations of morphine.
-This formulation is used for the treatment of chronic or constant pain.
-This medication is used for long-term around the clock treatment of pain and is considered a "long-acting" pain medication.
-It can be used in conjunction with other pain medications used to treat acute pain.
+There are a few formulations of morphine.
+This formulation is used to treat chronic or constant pain.
+This medication is used for long-term, around-the-clock treatment of pain and is a "long-acting" pain medication.
+It can be used with other pain medications used to treat acute (sudden or breakthrough) pain.

 How to Take Morphine Sulfate Sustained/Extended Release